-In the video above, Bitcoin Magazine reviewed Coinkite’s Coldcard Mk3 bitcoin hardware wallet, evaluating it with a handful of important criteria, including coin control, UTXO selection, Lightning support and more.
+In our ">latest video review, Bitcoin Magazine reviewed Coinkite’s Coldcard Mk3 bitcoin hardware wallet, evaluating it with a handful of important criteria, including coin control, UTXO selection, Lightning support and more.

 Appearance and Feel